Want to know how to create a blog before breakfast (or in time for tea!)?

-How To Create a Blog In 6 Simple Steps
+How To Create a Blog In 4 Simple Steps

-- Choose a Domain Name (choose Bluehost for hosting and you can one for FREE)
+- Choose a Domain Name (choose Bluehost for hosting and you can get a domain name for FREE)

 - Install WordPress.org on Your Domain